brennanMKE/XcodeCodeSnippets/README.md

 * debugging
 * formatting

+To use the snippets you will want to place them in the following folder.

+~/Library/Developer/Xcode/UserData/CodeSnippets

+You may need to restart Xcode to see the change.

 I am open to feedback on improving this code or adding more code snippets which would compliment them.